(reading time: 1 hour, 18 minutes)

 “Are we done playing?” he asked, careful to keep the harshness out of his voice.
 It was just a question.

 “Why would we ever be done playing?” she asked in return, but she did turn, flip her braided knotted hair in his direction, and step off the bridge.
-They walked straight through a set of the creature’s ribs and into a new sort of ruin.
+They walked straight through a pair of the creature’s ribs and into a new sort of ruin.
 Rob spotted more towers like those of Infinicilia, but these had degraded.
 They were covered in rust or whitish-green corrosion.
 Many were broken and none of them moved.
 Judging by their short height they were at least a third buried under the gory detritus of the Pipes.

 “The prosites haven’t kept this up.
 Why?”